jona-sassenhagen/statfail/nuisance_failure.md

 ---

 # Abstract
 Much experimental research on behavior and cognition rests on stimulus or subject selection where not all parameters can be fully controlled, even when attempting strict matching.
 For example, when contrasting patients to controls, factors such as intelligence or socioeconomic status are often correlated with patient status; when presenting word stimuli, factors such as word frequency are often correlated with primary variables of interest.
 One procedure very commonly employed to control for such nuisance parameter effects is conducting inferential tests on confounding stimulus or subject characteristics.
-For example, if word length/age is not significantly different for two stimulus sets/subject groups, they are considered as matched for word length/age.
-Such a test has extremely high failure rates and is conceptually extremely misguided.
+For example, if word length is not significantly different for two stimulus sets, they are considered as matched for word length.
+Such a test has extremely high failure rates and is conceptually misguided.
 We discuss the pragmatic and philosophical futility of this procedure, present a survey showing its high prevalence, conduct a simulation study showing the high expected failure rates, and briefly discuss an alternative in the form of regression including nuisance parameters.

 # Introduction
-A common problem in quasi-experimental research, where not all parameters of stimuli or subjects can be freely chosen by the experimenter, is the control of confounding/nuisance parameters.
+A common problem in brain and behavioral research, where the experimenter cannot freely determine every stimulus and participant parameter, is the control of confounding/nuisance parameters.
 This is especially common in studies of language.
-Typically, stimuli cannot be constructed ad hoc, but have to be chosen from existing words (which differ in many parameters); stimuli are processed by subjects in the context of a rich vocabulary; and subject populations have usually been exposed to very diverse environments and events in their acquisition of language.
+Typically, stimuli cannot be constructed out of whole cloth, but have to be chosen from existing words (which differ in many parameters); stimuli are processed by subjects in the context of a rich vocabulary; and subject populations have usually been exposed to very diverse environments and events in their acquisition of language.
 The basic question researchers are faced with is then to prevent reporting e.g. an effect of word length, or bilingualism, when the effect truly stems from differences in word frequency, or socioeconomic status, which may be highly correlated with the parameters of interest.
-A very prevalent method we find in the literature is worse than useless and highlights common statistical misconceptions.
+A very prevalent method we find in the literature highlights common statistical misconceptions and fails to perform the necessary control.

-# NHST and nuisance control
+## NHST and nuisance control
-Often, researchers will attempt to demonstrate that stimuli are selected so as to concentrate their differences on the parameter of interest by conducting some of the tests typically also employed for the testing of research hypotheses: *t*-tests or ANOVA; in addition or even instead of showing e.g. descriptive statistics in the form of measures of central tendency and spread.
-We assume the underlying intuition is that these tests establish if two samples differ on a parameter, or are "equal" on that parameter.
+Often, researchers will attempt to demonstrate that stimuli are selected so as to concentrate their differences on the parameter of interest by conducting null-hypothesis testing: *t*-tests or ANOVA; in addition or even instead of showing e.g. descriptive statistics in the form of measures of location and scale.
+The underlying intuition is that these tests establish if two conditions differ in a given parameter and serve as proof that the conditions are "equal" on that parameter.
 In practice, we find insignificant tests are used as a necessary (and sometimes even sufficient) condition for accepting a stimulus set as "controlled".
 This approach fails dramatically on multiple levels.

-* Pragmatically, tests are conservative and rejection of stimulus sets based on the (in)significance of tests both fails to detect problematic confounds, and rejects stimulus sets as confounded where proper statistical protocols could have detected a true effect.
+* Pragmatically, the rejection of stimulus sets based on the (in)significance of tests both fails to detect problematic confounds and discards stimulus sets as confounded where proper statistical protocols could have detected a true effect.
-* Philosophically, tests are employed to test hypotheses that are neither the hypotheses researchers actually care about, nor in any way related to the problem at hand.
+* Philosophically, these tests carry all the usual problems of Null Hypothesis Siginficance Testing (cf. **REF**), including its inability to accept the null hypothesis directly.
+* Statistically, the hypothesis being tested is not the hypothesis of interest.

-* The preferable solution is easy and readily implemented with increasingly popular hierarchical regression models from linear mixed or Bayesian techniques.
+The preferred solution, inclusion of nuisance parameters in the statistical model, is readily implemented with increasingly popular multilevel regression models [@gelmanhill:2006;@fox:2016], whether Bayesian or classical.

 A fundamental pragmatic problem stems from the set-up of null hypothesis significance tests (NHST).
 Such tests can only ever reject hypotheses, and the parameters with which they are typically performed (e.g., alpha, the probability  of rejecting true hypotheses, is set to 5%) entail conservative tests, that is, tests which fail to reject many false hypotheses so as to not falsely reject correct hypotheses.
 Conversely, if alpha is set to such a value, beta (the probability of failing to reject false hypotheses) practically becomes low (because it is the one statistical parameter, out of effect size, sample size, alpha and beta, that is left to float) for linguistics, psychology and neuroscience (e.g. Button et al., 2013); for typical effect and sample sizes, it is rarely above 50%, meaning that truly false nulls are rejected at a rate no better than if researchers were to flip a coin.
 Thus, nothing is gained from not rejecting a hypothesis in this context - not rejecting the hypothesis that the difference in word length is zero is of very little relevance as the chance of detecting this difference, even where it exists, is low in typical samples, and strongly depends on sample size.